Here's what's happening at Ontario Produce Auction!

 Now that that cooler weather is here, it's time to think about stocking your pantry.
 We feature quality brand name groceries and sundries.
 Great for large families, organizations, and budget conscious folks.
 Start time 9am sharp.
-Local produce available as long as our farmers have it, then we'll feature fruits and vegetables from a nearby vendor.
+Local produce available as long as our farmers have it, as well as fruits and vegetables from a nearby vendor.

 If you signed up in the office for our emails and haven't received any, please use the "contact us" form here on the website to request to join.
 We apologize for the delay in getting latest news to you.
 Thank you!